The following guidelines and standards were revised and approved by the RPA Board of Directors on Jan. 6, 2015

 Field schools which provide fewer than twenty days of field experience may be certified as “RPA-Introductory.”
 This category recognizes field schools which provide students with an important exposure to archaeological field work, but do not constitute a full training experience.

 An updated list of RPA Certified Field Schools will be maintained on the official RPA web site.
 RPA certification of a field school may also be indicated in various clearinghouses of field school information, including the Archaeological Field School Opportunities Bulletin (AIA) and field work opportunities web pages.

 APPLICATION AND REVIEW PROCESS

-In order for Register to certify a field school, we must make a determination if the proposed program meets the published RPA guidelines.
-In order to do this, simply complete the online application and submit it, along with the application processing fee of $35.
-Approved field schools will be certified for two years.
+To certify a field school, the Register must make a determination if the proposed program meets the published guidelines and standards.
+Please complete the online application and submit it.
+Once we receive it you will sent an invoice for the processing fee of $50.
+If approved, field schools will be certified for two years.
 Re-certification after the end of the second certification year will require completion of a new application form.

 Please visit our RPA Field School Certification page for more information on how to apply, our review process, and current deadlines for application.

 Field schools are the training ground for the next generation of archaeologists and an important public face of archaeology.
 They should display our discipline’s highest standards of research and site stewardship.
 Both students and prospective employers can be confident that a certified field school meets established professional standards.

 2. The Register of Professional Archaeologists realizes that field school research programs include a wide variety of research objectives, field methods, and differing theoretical perspectives.
 For that reason, we do not list a set of procedures that all field schools must follow.
 We do, however, require a basic criterion of standards to be met for certification if they employ particular field methods.